Skip to content Skip to main navigation Skip to footer

 Inaugural University of Indianapolis AI Summit to Help Leaders and Businesses Put Artificial Intelligence to Work, Responsibly

 The University of Indianapolis will host the inaugural University of Indianapolis AI Summit on April 9 to bring business leaders, policymakers and technology professionals together to explore how to use artificial intelligence responsibly in ways that benefit people and strengthen organizations and Indiana’s economy.
-The summit will feature global technology leaders including Cognizant CEO Ravi Kumar S, recently named by TIME as one of the 100 Most Influential People in AI, and Justina Nixon-Saintil, the vice president of corporate social responsibility and chief impact officer at IBM.
+The summit will feature global technology leaders including Babak Hodjat, chief AI officer at Cognizant and the primary inventor of the technology behind Apple’s Siri, and Justina Nixon-Saintil, the vice president of corporate social responsibility and chief impact officer at IBM.

 As artificial intelligence increasingly moves into daily operations for business and nonprofits, many organizations are struggling to translate pilot programs and experimentation into tools that solve real-world problems and strengthen operations.
 The theme of the inaugural summit is “AI That Works For People, Organizations, and Society.”
 Throughout the event, attendees will get a better understanding for how to practically and responsibly use AI in ways that drive technological advancement without sacrificing human judgment and creativity.